Welcome to KARDS Help Center

 Battlefield view

-Once the card has been placed on the battlefield, the view slightly changes and focuses on the most important aspects: Attack and Defense, Operation costs.
+Once a card has been placed on the battlefield, the view slightly changes and focuses on the most important aspects: attack, defense, and operation cost.

 Color coding